dgzlopes/minit-go/README.md

 When I say minimal, I mean it: It's ~300 lines of code and has no dependencies*.

 As you can expect, it has many limitations:
--  Only works OpenTelemetry HTTP-compatible collector.
+-  Only works with OpenTelemetry HTTP-compatible collectors.
 -  Doesn't support sampling.
 -  No helpers to use in distributed/microservices setups.